-The Project Site would continue to be served by Fire Station No. 9, which is the designated "first-in" station for the Project Site, located approximately 0.9 mile northwest of the Project Site at 430 East 7th Street.
-As provided by the LAFD and summarized in Table IV.H.1-3 on page IV.H.1-16, Fire Station No. 9 is equipped with a truck, two assessment engines, two paramedic rescue ambulances, a BLS rescue ambulance, and a staff of 19.
-Based on the LAMC criteria regarding response distance, the Project Site would be located outside of the required 0.75-mile response distance from a fire station with an engine company but would be located within the 1.0-mile response distance from a fire station to the Project Site to be inadequate.28 However, as provided in their written correspondence, at present, the LAFD has no immediate plans to increase LAFD staffing or resources in the areas of the fire stations that will serve the Project.
-As the response distance is greater than that which is set forth in Table 57.507.3.3 of the LAMC, in accordance with LAMC Section 57.512.1, all Project structures must be constructed with automatic fire sprinkler systems.
+The Project Site would continue to be served by Fire Station No. 82, which is the designated "first-in" station for the Project Site, located approximately 0.3 mile east of the Project Site at 5769 Hollywood Boulevard.
+In addition, Fire Station No. 27 is located approximately 1.1 mile from the Project Site at 1327 Cole Avenue.
+As provided by the LAFD and summarized in Table IV.I.1-3 on page IV.I.1-16, Fire Station No. 82 is equipped with an engine, a paramedic rescue ambulance, and a staff of 6.
+Fire Station No. 27 is equipped with a light force, engine, paramedic rescue ambulance, BLS rescue ambulance, battalion supervisor and a staff of 16.
+As such, as determined by LAFD, based on the LAMC criteria regarding response distance, the Project Site is located within the required 1-mile response distance from a fire station with an engine company and within the 1.5 miles response distance from a fire station with a truck company.
+Accordingly, the LAFD concluded that fire protection (based on the response distance from existing fire stations criteria) is adequate.32

-Per LAMC Section 57.4705.4, the Project would be required to provide an emergency helicopter landing facility (EHLF) or implement one of two alternate options to an EHLF with approval of the Fire Marshal.
-In particular, a proposed development could include: (1) provision of a helicopter tactical landing area; or (2) additional life safety elements, including automatic fire sprinklers, a video camera surveillance system, egress stairways, fire service access elevators, stairways with roof access, enclosed elevator lobbies, and escalator openings or stairways.
+Pursuant to LAMC Section 57.4705.4, the Project would be required to provide an emergency helicopter landing facility (EHLF), as described above in Subsection 2.a.(3)(e), or to implement one of two alternate options to an EHLF with approval of the Fire Marshal.
+In particular, a proposed development could include: (1) provision of a helicopter tactical landing area or (2) additional life safety elements, including automatic fire sprinklers, a video camera surveillance system, egress stairways, fire service access elevators, stairways with roof access, enclosed elevator lobbies, and escalator openings or stairways.
 The Project would also implement all applicable Los Angeles Building and Fire Code requirements regarding structural design, building materials, site access, clearances, hydrants, fire flow, storage and management of hazardous materials, alarm and communication systems, and building sprinkler systems.
-Compliance with applicable City Building Code and Fire Code requirements would be confirmed as part of LAFD's fire/life safety plan review and fire/life safety inspection per LAMC Section 57.118 prior to the issuance of a building permit.
+Compliance with applicable City Building Code and Fire Code